 Your students' instructional reading levels are automatically computed by Literably based on their assessment histories, but do not currently appear on your class dashboard.
 These levels appear when you export data from your class, school, or district.
 To do this, click on your email at the top right and click Data Export.

 Three fields appear in the export to describe a student's instructional reading level after each assessment.
 In the student-level export, they are based on each student's latest assessment.
 Here is how each is determined:

 Instructional Level: the highest level in a student's history after which she was recommended to assess again at the same level or at a higher level.
-If all of a student's assessments led to a downward recommendation, then the instructional level is set to the lowest level that the student has assessed at.
+If all of a student's assessments led to a downward recommendation, then the instructional level is set to 1 level below the lowest level that the student has assessed at.